Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have gone over 227.5 combined points in 40 of 82 games this season.
+- In 40 games this season, Denver and its opponents have gone over 228.5 combined points.

-- The average point total in Denver's contests this year is 228.3, 0.8 more than this matchup's over/under.
+- Denver has an average total of 228.3 in its outings this year, 0.2 fewer points than this game's over/under.

 - This season, Denver has won 43 out of the 61 games, or 70.5%, in which it has been favored.

-- The oddsmakers' moneyline implies a 61.5% chance of a victory for the Nuggets.
+- The moneyline for this contest implies a 64.9% chance of a victory for the Nuggets.

 Suns Betting Records & Stats

-- Phoenix has played 41 games this season that ended with a point total over 227.5 points.
+- Phoenix and its opponents have combined to score more than 228.5 points in 38 of 82 games this season.

-- Phoenix has a 225.2-point average over/under in its contests this season, 2.3 fewer points than this game's point total.
+- Phoenix's outings this season have a 225.2-point average over/under, 3.3 fewer points than this game's point total.

-- So far this year, Phoenix has compiled a 43-38-0 record against the spread.

 - The Suns have won in eight, or 28.6%, of the 28 contests they have been named as odds-on underdogs in this year.

-- Phoenix has an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.
+- Phoenix has an implied victory probability of 40% according to the moneyline set for this matchup.

 Nuggets vs. Suns Over/Under Stats (Regular Season)